lambda-science/IMPatienT/README.md

 # How To Use For Developpement Purpose:

 1. Install the Tesseract dependencies for OCR.
 Ubuntu example using apt:
-`sudo apt install tesseract-ocr tesseract-ocr-fra tesseract-ocr-deu tesseract-ocr-spa tesseract-ocr-eng libgl1`
+`sudo apt install tesseract-ocr tesseract-ocr-fra tesseract-ocr-deu tesseract-ocr-spa tesseract-ocr-eng libgl1 libpq-dev`

 2. Create Python virtual environment
 `python3 -m venv venv`